 - Top Section

 - VirtualDJ Remote

 The Video Editor provides the ability to overlay video files and text over an existing Audio or Video track and is available as a Right-click option to any track in the File list.
 The process is non-destructive (does not alter the original file) and creates a special .vdjedit file that can be loaded to a deck and used in place of the un-edited original file.

 The track will only be audible through the PFL if a headphone channel has been created in the Audio Setup (if no headphone channel is available a pop up window will display asking if the feature can be used through the master output).

-- Playhead - Shows the current position of the track.
+- PLAYHEAD.
+Shows the current position of the track and is linear with the scroll bar, waveform and video timeline.
 All new adjustments and play functions use the playhead to determine the start position.
 It can be clicked and dragged to any part of the track with a mouse.